nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 The |sensor_manager| samples sensors periodically, according to the configuration specified for each sensor.
 Sampling of the sensors is done from a dedicated preemptive thread.
-You can change the thread priority by setting the :kconfig:`CONFIG_CAF_SENSOR_MANAGER_THREAD_PRIORITY` Kconfig option.
+You can change the thread priority by setting the :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_THREAD_PRIORITY` Kconfig option.
 Use the preemptive thread priority to make sure that the thread does not block other operations in the system.

 For each sensor, the |sensor_manager| limits the number of :c:struct:`sensor_event` events that it submits, but whose processing has not been completed.